GETTING AROUND THE HERITAGE COMMUNITIES AREA

 On the map below please share at least two (2) places that are working well, and two (2) that need improvement.
 This map will be open until March 31, 2020 for input.

-In April we will compile all of the responses and residents will then be asked to prioritize the locations for improvement.
-In the summer and through 2021 we will be installing temporary and other low cost measures as a way to test design options with you.
+In the summer and through 2021 we will be installing temporary and other low cost measures based on what we heard from you in this engagement as a way to test design options with you.
 Following and as funding becomes available, the temporary measures will be made permanent.

 AREA MAP & Frequently Asked Questions